nagcloudlab/kkc/play-with-kafka-lab.md

 - When a new consumer joins the group.
 - When a consumer leaves the group.
-- When a topic partition is added or removed.
+- When a topic partition is added.
-- When a consumer crashes or is shut down.
+- When a consumer crashes i.e no heartbeat received, after session.timeout.ms (45s)
-- WHen no heartbeat is received from a consumer within the configured session timeout.